 All-day breakfast at Little Farms Cafe

 If you love shopping for groceries at Little Farms, you need to stop by the café for a taste of their all-day breakfast menu!
 It’s made with the same wholesome ingredients available on the shelves.
 Signature dishes include the popular smashed avocado on toast, made with cage-free eggs, Little Farms famous avocados, and Starter Lab’s daily baked sourdough.
 Other favourites include the lox homemade bagel, featuring house-cured beetroot salmon gravlax, crème fraiche, tomato, pickled onion and capers, and the array of daily-baked vegan pastries such as banana cake, and blueberry and chocolate muffins.

-The Whole Kitchen – bakery and breakfast in Singapore
+The Whole Kitchen – bakery and breakfasts in Singapore

 Gluten-free bakery The Whole Kitchen has opened its very first café in Katong, open from 7.30am daily (closed on Monday).
 Tuck into healthy and delicious gluten-free sandwiches and cakes, and sip on fresh smoothies and great coffee from Allpress.
 In addition to dining in, you can also take away all your favourite bakery products like gluten-free breads, sourdoughs and muffins.